huzaifa678/object-detection-model/README.md

 # object-detection-model
-using the anki robot dataset for object detection
+## using the anki robot dataset for object detection
+  ## This model is still in development with further changes to be added with a high possibility